Divine Madness (novel): Plot

-Kerry, Bruce and Kyle are on a mission in Hong Kong to befriend Clyde Xu, a teenage environmentalist who has been recruited by Help Earth.
-After Clyde meets with Help Earth operative Barry Cox, Bruce follows Barry back to his hotel room and incapacitates him before stealing his information.
-An MI5 investigation in Cox's activities uncovers that Help Earth are being funded by wealthy Australian cult The Survivors, who are in turn profiting from terrorist attacks committed by Help Earth.
-James, Lauren and underachieving grey-shirt Dana Smith are paired with ASIS agent Abigail Sanders in order to infiltrate The Survivors.
-Before James leaves, Kerry asks to give their relationship another try when he returns.
+Kerry Chang, Bruce Norris and Kyle Blueman are on a mission in Hong Kong to befriend Clyde Xu, a teenage environmentalist who has been recruited by Help Earth to assassinate an oil executive.
+After Clyde meets with Help Earth operative Barry Cox, Bruce follows Barry back to his hotel room and incapacitates him before stealing his documents, while Kerry thwarts the assassination attempt by swapping out the explosives Cox had given Clyde.
+An MI5 investigation into Cox's activities uncovers that Help Earth are being funded by wealthy Australian cult The Survivors, who are in turn profiting from terrorist attacks committed by Help Earth.
+James and Lauren Adams and Dana Smith are sent on a mission to infiltrate The Survivors, with the aim of infiltrating the higher echelons of the cult and discovering the extent of their connection with Help Earth.
+Before James leaves, he and Kerry agree to give their relationship another try when he returns.

-The cherubs go undercover in Australia and are soon recruited by the cult, moving into their Brisbane commune.
+The cherubs go undercover in Australia and are soon recruited by the cult.
 James and Lauren are sent to the Survivor's elite boarding school in the Ark, the Survivors' isolated Outback headquarters.
-Meanwhile, Dana and fellow Survivor Eve Stannis are recruited to aid Barry and his fellow Help Earth operative Nina Richards in a terrorist attack on a LNG terminal.
+Meanwhile, Dana and another young Survivor, Eve Stannis, are recruited to aid Barry and his fellow Help Earth operative Nina Richards in a terrorist attack on a LNG terminal.
+Dana manages to alert mission controller John Jones of the target.
+However, Barry kills the ASIS agents following them and reveals that the facility to be attacked is not in Australia as originally assumed, but instead in Indonesia.